 Having lead vampires that are merely bad caricatures is weighing heavily on the film.
 But the film’s protagonists are equally problematic.
 Lisa and especially Maxx are not written all that consistently.
 As with other major characters in this film, what motivates them is not always clear.
 And the story leans on their relationship to such a large degree that any flaw in the way this relationship is written poses a major problem.

 There is a big emotional scene between Lisa and Maxx early on in the film, and neither Keeslar nor Kramer are able to convince in that scene.
-The writing is certainly no help in that scene, and the editing might also be to blame.
+The writing is certainly no help at that moment, and the editing might also be to blame.
 We simply do not get enough set-up for this scene to really work.
-And there is not enough time afterwards to let this scene breathe before they throw in the next “big” scene.
-There are many other scenes featuring these two characters, and Kramer often is able to pull it off, but Keeslar mostly isn’t, which in turn makes Kramer’s performance in those scenes come to nothing.
+And there is not enough time afterwards to let it breathe before they throw in the next “big” scene.
+There are many other sequences featuring interactions between these two characters; and Kramer often is able to pull it off, but Keeslar mostly isn’t, which in turn makes Kramer’s performance in those scenes come to nothing.